University college: Australia

 Additionally, some residential colleges associated with universities are named "University College".
 These halls of residence are common in Australian universities and primarily provide accommodation to students.
 They may also provide academic support (such as tutorials) and social activities for residents.
 University College, Melbourne, formerly University Women's College, is one such residential college.
 It is affiliated with the University of Melbourne.
+In December 2023, SAE Institute became designated as a university college.

 Belgium

 In Belgium, the term university college is used to refer to state-funded institutions of higher education belonging to one of the three communities of Belgium, that are specifically not universities.
 They can issue academic or non-academic bachelor's degrees or academic master's degrees, and they are performing practice-oriented and artistic research.
 Even if they are at the same level, academic degrees issued from university colleges are different from university degrees.

 In the Dutch-speaking Flemish community, university colleges are called Hogescholen, while in the French community they are called Hautes écoles.
 However, the French community makes a difference between Hautes écoles and Écoles supérieures des arts, which are specialised art schools authorized to select incoming students.
 Both count as university colleges.